getify/Functional-Light-JS/ch2.md

 Whichever behavior you invoke, `...` makes working with arrays of arguments much easier.
 Gone are the days of `slice(..)`, `concat(..)` and `apply(..)` to wrangle our argument value arrays.

+**Tip:** Actually, these methods are not entirely useless.
+There will be a few places we rely on them throughout the code in this book.
+But we certainly have a lot of places where `...` will be much more declaratively readable, and preferable as a result.

 #### Parameter Tricks

 As of ES6, parameters can have declared *default values*.
 In the case where the argument for that parameter is not passed, or it's passed as the value `undefined`, the default assignment expression takes over.